 The story of Story Sharing Cubes

 This sub-theme pilot of Burning Stories was funded by the Borderland community (Nordic Burning Man) through a Dreams grant portal where every event participant can participate in funding projects and propose projects.
+Breaking news is that artist Mikko Heikinpoika has made few songs from the stories cubes collected and we will share that, in addition to the Cube stories data, soon in the Forum!

 The rationale with this method is to increase our understanding of the rapidly expanding culture and explore new ways of cross-disciplinary scientific working methods.
 Previous studies have relied on quantitative methods and the use of more conventional data collection methods.
 Others have been focused on specific aspects of the Burning Man culture, such as performance (Clupper 2007), rituals (Bowditch 2010), personal experiences (Magister, 2019), artworks and activities (Doherty 2004), and organization and leadership (Chen 2009).
 One of the existing studies, demonstrated that nearly 20% of the respondents “absolutely” had and almost 75% had at least “somewhat” transformative experience (Yudkin 2016).
 This data indicates the potentially transformative experiences that people go through at Burning Man.
 However, due to its predominantly quantitative approach, it tells us little about the complex nature and the scales of these transformations.